Developer Tools / Developer Topics

 Multi-stage builds in Docker allow you to use multiple build stages with separate targets within a single Dockerfile.
 However, in complex scenarios, it might be beneficial to split these stages into separate Dockerfiles.
 This separation can enhance readability and maintainability, especially in large projects where different teams may be responsible for different stages of the build process.

 As you can see from the list above, employing multiple Dockerfiles can bring multiple benefits.
+Explore the benefits of containerization to understand why using Dockerfiles and containerization is advantageous in software development.
 They can significantly improve the flexibility, clarity, and efficiency of your Docker container setup.
 It enables a more nuanced approach to containerization, addressing the diverse needs of different environments, services, and platforms within any given software project.

 Example Multiple Dockerfiles